rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 * **yank**: allows yanking and unyanking existing versions of the user's crates
 * **change-owners**: allows inviting new owners or removing existing owners
-* **legacy**: allows accessing all the endpoints on crates.io except for creating new tokens, like tokens created befores the implementation of this RFC.
+* **legacy**: allows accessing all the endpoints on crates.io except for creating new tokens, like tokens created before the implementation of this RFC.

 More endpoint scopes might be added in the future without the need of a